xxoolm/LuaNode/README.md

 * Create a directory, say LuaNode, and then clone the LuaNode project to it: `git clone --recursive https://github.com/Nicholas3388/LuaNode.git`
 * Create a Bin folder for LuaNode, say LuaNode_Bin, you should place LuaNode_Bin and LuaNode_Esp32 at the same directory.
-* Modify the gen_misc.sh, setup the following three variables: SDK_PATH, BIN_PATH, and APP.
+* Modify the gen_misc.sh, setup the following three variables: SDK_PATH, BIN_PATH, and APP_NAME.
 SDK_PATH is the path of LuaNode_Esp32; BIN_PATH is the path of LuaNode_Bin; APP is the path of the application that you want to build.
 The apps you can build is in the apps folder.
 * Start to build by input `./gen_misc.sh` in your shell.